LAOCOON: STILL STRUGGLING WITH THOSE SERPENTS

 The back part of the altar is made from Italian marble (Bert Smith has

-identified this it as Luna or Carrara marble),
+identified this as Luna or Carrara marble),

 which would support the view that it was made during the period when Greece was part of the Roman